Perdomo 10th Anniversary Champagne Robusto Connecticut Review

 I'd pick the Champagne Connecticut for a relaxed morning or when I want flavor without the punch.

-What to drink with the Perdomo 10th Anniversary Champagne Robusto Connecticut
+What to pour with the Perdomo 10th Anniversary Champagne Robusto Connecticut

 Pair with light coffee, Irish cream, wheat beer, or a smooth bourbon to complement the barrel-aged sweetness.